-- a) Amendment a post award modification to the financial assistance award, revision of the approved project budget or original scope of work, or extension of the period of performance must be submitted to the FCC and approved in writing. - b) Applicant non-federal entity that applies for federal awards. - c) Assistance Listing refers to the publicly available listing of federal assistance programs managed and administered by the General Services Administration, formerly known as the Catalog of Federal Domestic Assistance (CFDA). - d) Authorized Organization Representative the designated representative of the organization with the authority to act on the organization's behalf in matters related to the award and administration of grants. - e) Closeout The process by which the federal awarding agency or pass-through entity determines that all applicable administrative actions and all required work of the federal award have been completed and takes actions as described in 2 CFR 200.344. - f) Community anchor institution a public school, a public or multi-family housing authority, a library, a medical or healthcare provider, a community college or other institutions of higher education, a state library agency, and any other nonprofit or governmental community support organization. - g) Cost share/Cost match the portion of project costs not paid by federal funds (unless otherwise authorized by federal statute). - h) Covered populations the term "covered populations" means: - Individuals who live in covered households; - Aging individuals; - Incarcerated individuals, other than individuals who are incarcerated in a federal correctional facility; - Veterans; - Individuals with disabilities; - Individuals with a language barrier, including individuals who are English learners and have low levels of literacy; - Individuals who are members of a racial or ethnic minority group; and - Individuals who primarily reside in a rural area.
+- a) Amendment a post award modification to the financial assistance award, revision of the approved project budget or original scope of work, or extension of the period of performance must be submitted to the FCC and approved in writing. - b) Assistance Listing refers to the publicly available listing of federal assistance programs managed and administered by the General Services Administration, formerly known as the Catalog of Federal Domestic Assistance (CFDA). - c) Authorized Organization Representative the designated representative of the organization with the authority to act on the organization's behalf in matters related to the award and administration of grants. - d) Closeout The process by which the federal awarding agency or pass-through entity determines that all applicable administrative actions and all required work of the federal award have been completed and takes actions as described in 2 CFR 200.344. - e) Community anchor institution a public school, a public or multi-family housing authority, a library, a medical or healthcare provider, a community college or other institutions of higher education, a state library agency, and any other nonprofit or governmental community support organization.17 - f) Cost share/Cost match the portion of project costs not paid by federal funds (unless otherwise authorized by federal statute). - g) Covered populations the term "covered populations" means 18: - Individuals who live in covered households; - Aging individuals; - Incarcerated individuals, other than individuals who are incarcerated in a federal correctional facility; - Veterans; - Individuals with disabilities; - Individuals with a language barrier, including individuals who are English learners and have low levels of literacy; - Individuals who are members of a racial or ethnic minority group; and - Individuals who primarily reside in a rural area. - h) Eligible household a household is eligible for the ACP if the household income is at or below 200% of the Federal Poverty Guidelines, or if a member of the household meets at least one of the criteria below:

-&lt;sup>19 Section 60302, Definitions, PUBL058.PS (congress.gov).
+17 Section 60302, Definitions, PUBL058.PS (congress.gov).

-&lt;sup>20 Section 60302, Definitions, PUBL058.PS (congress.gov).
+18 Section 60302, Definitions, PUBL058.PS (congress.gov).